tarushi25bai10343-rgb/MoodFlix-AIML-Project/MoodFlix_Project_Report.md

 - Learned the basics of logic programming using Prolog
 - Understood how AI can be used for recommendation systems
 - Improved Python programming and debugging skills
 - Gained experience in integrating multiple technologies
+- Learned to manage user interface and dynamic content display

 ---

 ## 🎯 Conclusion
-MoodFlix successfully demonstrates how AI concepts like knowledge representation and reasoning can be applied to solve real-life problems.
+MoodFlix successfully demonstrates how AI concepts like knowledge representation and reasoning can be applied to solve real-life entertainment problems.
 The project is simple, interactive, and useful, making it a practical example of an AI-based recommendation system.